NInman112/what-ales-you/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This react app fetches from an external API based on user input and displays the results.
-Items are savable and are stored on a backend rails API.
+Items are savable and are stored on a backend rails API (https://github.com/NInman112/what-ales-you-api).